Students may earn high school credit in a variety of ways beyond traditional classroom instruction. This page outlines options to:

 Pass/Fail Guidelines:

-Transfer courses with a Pass or Fail grade will remain recorded as “P” or “F,” will not be included in GPA calculations, and may count toward graduation credit requirements based on the sending district’s determination.
+- Transfer courses with a Pass or Fail grade will remain recorded as “P” or “F,” will not be included in GPA calculations.

-Yearlong averaging allows students to earn full course credit by combining both semester averages and dividing them by two.
-For example, if a student earns a 64 in Semester 1 and a 76 in Semester 2, the two grades are averaged to a 70, and the student earns full credit for the course.
+Yearlong averaging allows students to earn full course credit by combining the grades from both semesters and calculating the average.
+For example, if a student earns a 64 in Semester 1 and a 76 in Semester 2, the average is 70, and the student earns full credit for the course.